| Discourses | Biography | Portfolio |

 – First Breath

-So, the newborn emerges out of the dark and takes a first breath–what sounds like a gasp, as it reacts to the change in temperature and environment.
+So, the newborn emerges into the light and takes its first breath, one that sounds like a gasp, as it reacts to the change in temperature and environment.
+It is then that the vessels around the lungs allow blood to flow and collect oxygen.
+The baby cries, marking a successful transition to life outside; a transformative moment to behold.

-We don’t breathe in the future and we don’t breathe in the past.
-We’re always breathing in the present, which makes breath potent as an object of meditation.
-Breathing is dynamic, not static.
-On one hand, one breath follows another, over and over.
-On the other hand, each breath is unique and happens just once.
+We don’t breathe in the future and we don’t breathe in the past; we’re always breathing in the present, which makes breath a potent object of meditation.
+Breathing is dynamic; one breath follows another, as each breath is unique and happens just once.

-Like life, breathing seems to be continuous, but in fact it is not.
 In each breath cycle, the in-breath is birth, the out-breath is death, and the short period in between is life.
-In meditation, we tune into this arising and dissolving process.
-With each breath, we are born and we die.
-With each breath, we let go and we allow something fresh and new to enter us, and we breathe into silence our healing.
+In meditation, we tune into this arising and dissolving process: with each breath, we are born and we die.
+With each breath, we can let go. allowing something fresh and new to enter us, and can breathe into silence our healing.

-The next poem, about conscious breathing, is crafted to return our attention to the present moment.
-It is penned by Buddhist monk, Thich Nhat Hanh:
+The following gatha, crafted to return attention to the present moment, is by Buddhist monk Thich Nhat Hanh:

 Breathing in, I know I am